blueee04/blog/content/posts/2026-03-12-Attention-Mechanism-Bio.md

 1. **Graph attention mechanisms** (ESA, CellNEST) are probably the right tool for understanding *C. elegans* connectomics
 2. **Spatio-temporal models** (ESTGEL, Cell-STN) could help us understand how the connectome *changes* during development
-3. **Self-referential learning** (Self-Ref GHNs) hints at how neural systems might optimize themselves—something we could study in *C. elegans*
+3. **Self-referential learning** (Self-Ref GHNs) hints at how neural systems might optimize themselves something we could study in *C. elegans*

 The convergence is clear: **the future of computational biology is about dynamic graphs, attention mechanisms, and systems that learn to evolve.**